phonegap/workshop-plugins/README.md

 ===
 _approximate duration : 15 minutes_

+- what is a plugin and when is it useful
+- examples are popular core and community plugins
 - npm as a cordova plugin registry
 - cordova/phonegap tooling to add|remove|ls plugins
 - a walk through the plugin.xml format